Fishers Island Club

 about

 While the design of Fishers Island Club is rightfully credited to Raynor, he never saw the finished golf course.
-His sudden death in January of 1926 — six months prior to opening — left his protégé, Charles Banks, to carry out his design plans and complete the construction of the course.
+His sudden death in January 1926 — six months prior to opening — left his protégé, Charles Banks, to carry out his design plans and complete the construction of the course.
 Raynor was at the height of his career at the time of his death, leaving several of his designs to be finished by Banks.

 With consulting architect Gil Hanse at the reins, Fishers has progressively gotten better and better over the last 25-plus years and will continue to be recognized as one of the most spectacular golf courses in the world.